anseki/readline-sync/README.md

 ```

 Displays the `query` to the user, and then returns the user's response after it has been typed.
-`query` is converted to string (i.e. `toString` method is called) before it is displayed every time.
+`query` may be string, or may not be (e.g. number, Date, Object, etc.).
+This is converted to string (i.e. `toString` method is called) before it is displayed.
 If `{noEchoBack: true}` is specified to `options`, echo back is avoided.
-It is used to hide the password which is typed by user on screen.
+It is used to hide the secret text (e.g. password) which is typed by user on screen.

 ### setEncoding